#178: X-Ways Forensics,

 https://www.x-ways.net/winhex/license.html

-as always for the latest download instructions including current log-in data/password
+as always for the latest download instructions including the latest log-in

-password.
-Your organization has access to it already if eligible as
+has access to it already if eligible, as described.

 Announcement section of the

-an older version for a while, you should at least use the last service
+older version for a while, please switch to the latest service release of

 Upcoming Training Events